mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Apache/index.md

 ## Servers and Services > Apache

+*  **Activate Apache server**

+---

+### Apache Modules

 The Apache Web Server installed by MAMP PRO comes with many modules pre-installed.

-### Apache Modules

 The web server modules can be activated or deactivated depending on your needs.
 Module Description provides information pertaining to features and functions of the selected module.